-The Policy and Procedures in a nutshell 2

-PART 1 How the ACT Greens deals with grievances 3
+PART 1 How the ACT Greens deals with grievances 2

-Introduction 3
+Introduction 2

 Who can use the ACT Greens Grievance Policy and Procedures?
-4
+3

-Well Being Officers and Their Role 5
+Member Support Officers and Their Role 4

-The Role of the Mediators 7

-PART 2 How you raise a grievance g
+PART 2 How you raise a grievance 6

-PART 3 How the Mediators Respond to a Grievance 10
+PART 3 How the Member Support Officers Respond to a Grievance 7

-PART 4 Well Being Officers and Mediators Internal Processes 12
+PART 4 MST Internal Processes 9

-Appointment of WBO Convenor 12

-WBO Network Decision Making 12
+MST Decision Making 9

-Record Keeping 13
+Record Keeping 9

-Relation to Australian Greens conflict transformation processes 13
+Relation to Australian Greens conflict transformation processes 9

-PART 5 Review of Grievance policy and procedures 14
+PART 5 Review of Grievance policy and procedures 11

-Reporting 14
+Reporting 11

-Complaints 14
+Complaints 11

-Conflict of interest within the ACC 14
+Conflict of interest within the MST 11

-APPENDIX 1 Principles and Values 15
+APPENDIX 1 Principles and Values 12

-Good faith 15
+Good faith 12

-Conflict of Interest 16
+Conflict of Interest 13

-Natural Justice 16
+Natural Justice 13

-Duty of care 16
+Duty of care 13

-ACT Greens Code of Conduct 16
+ACT Greens Code of Conduct 13

-APPENDIX 2 Guide for discussion of grievances 17
+APPENDIX 2 Guide for discussion of grievances 14

-Checking Out: Context, Background, Disposition 17
+Checking Out: Context, Background, Disposition 14

 What's been happening?
-17
+14

 What's the effect on whom?
-17
+14

 What's needed to make things better?
-18

-Time to reflect 18
+15